jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 UTXO model is great, and Cell model inherited it's flexible.
 We can [issue UDT](https://talk.nervos.org/t/rfc-simple-udt-draft-spec/4333)(user-defined token, like ERC-20), deposit on-chain assets, play paper-rock-scissors, or [atomic swap with bitcoin](https://talk.nervos.org/t/summa-bitcoin-spv-utils/4162).
 Cell model can achieve many things that people don't think it is possible at first thought.

-But unfortunately, here are some contracts that certainly be hard to be implemented on cell model:
+But unfortunately, some contracts that certainly are hard to be implemented on the cell model:

 * Voting
 * ICO